Bowling

-Bowling continues to be one of the most popular indoor forms of recreation.
-Being truly intergenerational, it has high appeal to families and makes an ideal anchor for destination entertainment and eatertainment centers.
+Bowling continues to be the most popular form of indoor recreation and is growing in popularity, especially with the open-play customer.
+Being truly intergenerational, it has high appeal to both families with children and adults, so it makes an ideal anchor attraction for destination entertainment and eatertainment centers.

-Bowling has been ongoing a major market shift.
-At one time, leagues made up 70 percent and more of bowling centers' business.
+Bowling has been undergoing a major market shift.
+At one time leagues made up 70 percent and more of bowling centers' business.
 Changing lifestyles have seriously eroded league business.
-Today, leagues make up the minority of business of most bowling centers.
-To offset the lose of league business, many bowling centers are remodeling and expanding as family (FEC) or adult entertainment centers to increase their appeal as leisure destinations to attract the open play customer.
-Other centers are targeting the young adult market with upscale bowling lounges.
-Most bowling-entertainment centers and all bowling lounges no longer offer league bowling.
+Today, leagues make up the minority of business at most bowling centers.
+To offset the lose of league business and increase appeal as entertainment destinations for the open-play customer, many bowling centers are remodeling and expanding as bowling-based family entertainment centers (FEC), often referred to as hybrid bowling centers.
+Other centers are targeting the young adult market with upscale bowling lounges, also known as bowling boutiques.
+New hybrid-bowling centers and lounges are being developed throughout America and achieving revenues and profits far exceeding those of the old bowling alley formula.
+Many family entertainment centers (FEC) are expanding and adding bowling as one of their anchor attractions.
+Some cinemas are adding bowling and destination dining to their cinema complexes.
+Most hybrid bowling centers, FECs with bowling and all bowling lounges no longer offer league bowling.
+Most also now offer an upscale menu of food and beverage far superior to the old bowling alley snack bar.
+Many feature destination restaurants.

 Our bowling projects include: